- Acceptable Use Policy and User Agreement

 This policy defines the requirements for network security at Franklin & Marshall (F&M).
-At their discretion, the College Information Technology Committee (CITC) reserves the right to modify the scope of this policy at any point in time.
+At their discretion, the College Infrastructure Committee (CIC) reserves the right to modify the scope of this policy at any point in time.

 Information security requires the participation and support from all members of the F&M community with access to information assets.
 It is the responsibility of every member of the F&M community to help ensure that all information assets are kept secure and available.

 This policy applies to all members of the F&M community, which includes, but is not limited to employees, students, alumni, visitors, volunteers, third parties, contractors, consultants, clients, temporaries, and others (collectively known as “users”), who have access to, support, administer, manage, or maintain F&M information assets.

 Strong network security is essential to an effective information security program.
 Network security controls should be implemented and maintained to ensure a secure computing environment that strives to maintain the confidentiality, integrity, and availability of F&M information assets.

 Unsolicited, inbound connections to systems providing services on the Franklin & Marshall network shall be limited to those systems which are used by the public at large (e.g. public web servers) or by currently enrolled students (course management, email, student portal, etc).
 Direct connections from untrusted networks to systems outside of the campus data center or systems not managed, maintained, or contracted by Information Technology Services are not permitted.
 Systems which provide administrative functionality that supports the business and operational needs of the College shall not be directly connected to the internet.
 Administrative systems can be accessed only from designated portions of the on-campus network, or remotely through a virtual private network (VPN) connection.

 All connections which flow between the campus network and the Internet are inspected by intrusion detection and intrusion prevention systems in order to detect and mitigate cyber attacks, virus outbreaks, and other attacks.